 Bachelor's Degree in Culinary Management

 Students who seek more in-depth training for a professional career in banquet management could pursue a Bachelor of Science (B.S.) in Culinary Management.
-Students in a 4-year program like this receive an overview of the food service industry through courses in business, food safety and hospitality.
+Students in a program like this receive an overview of the food service industry through courses in business, food safety and hospitality.
 Often an internship or a practicum experience with a local business is offered as part of a baccalaureate program, offering hands-on, supervised experience in the field.

 Students learn the skills necessary to effectively manage staff and operations in a kitchen, banquet room or catering business.
 Classes focus on how to manage and organize all aspects of such a business and can include:

 - Human nutrition